Version 2.x Changes

 Remove old Claude Code files (if applicable)

-If you're using Claude Code, version 1.x installed commands and agents directly into your project's .claude/commands/ and .claude/agents/ folders.
-These should be removed before upgrading to 2.0:
+If you're using Claude Code, version 1.x installed Agent OS commands and agents directly into your project's .claude/commands/ and .claude/agents/ folders.
+Only the Agent OS-specific files from version 1.x need to be removed before upgrading to 2.x.
+If you have other custom agents or commands in these folders, keep them.

 Important for Claude Code users